citp/privacy-policy-historical/c/ch/cho/choosa.net.md

-> *The following text is extracted and transformed from the choosa.net privacy policy that was archived on 2012-05-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120512041458id_/http%3A//www.choosa.net/en/help/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the choosa.net privacy policy that was archived on 2012-09-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120920020212id_/http%3A//www.choosa.net/en/help/privacy_policy) for the most accurate reproduction.*

-# Privacy Policy - Help & Support > Choosa.net
+# Choosa Help & Support - Professional Design For Everyone

-**Privacy Policy**
+## Privacy Policy

-**1\.
-Introduction**
+1\.
+Introduction

 Choosa respects each individual’s right to personal privacy.
 We will collect and use information through our Web site only in the ways disclosed in this statement.
 This statement applies solely to information collected at Choosa’s Web site.

 2\.
 Part I. Information Collection